 Metro HRA is the largest administrator of the Housing Choice Voucher Program in the state of Minnesota.
 The program partners with private rental market landlords to provide affordable housing opportunities for households in the region.
 Participants pay a minimum of 30% of their income toward their rent and the HRA pays the remaining to the property owner.
 The Metro HRA serves nearly 100 communities in Anoka, Carver, and most of suburban Hennepin and Ramsey Counties - see map (PDF).

 The Housing Choice Voucher program uses the existing private rental market and provides payments to private landlords on behalf of low-income renters.
 Participating property owners are guaranteed a stable source of rental income.

 Families may rent any type of housing in the Metro HRA service area from participating property owners.
 Eligible households pay 30% to 40% of their incomes for rent, and Metro HRA pays the remainder, within established rent guidelines.

 All of Metro HRA's federally subsidized housing vouchers are in use and helping low-income families pay rent.
 However, there are other metro-area agencies that administer housing programs and provide assistance to people seeking affordable housing.
 See HousingLink, Minnesota's primary source for affordable housing-related openings, data, and information.

-Metro HRA held two resident meetings to consider and gather feedback on the submittal of a Moving to Work application to the US Department of Housing and Urban Development.
+Metro HRA held two resident meetings to consider and gather feedback on the submittal of a Moving to Work application to the U.S. Department of Housing and Urban Development in October 2020.
 View the resident meeting presentation (PDF).